Those facehuggers from the Alien films - pretty scary, right?

 KEEP OUT OF REACH OF CHILDREN

-From what I saw of Prey’s arsenal, you’ll have plenty of ways to approach combat.
+Experimentation is key, too.
 Each weapon has an upgrade tree, and you can use them simultaneously with any neuromods you’ve equipped.

 YOUR RESULTS MAY VARY